lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 optional argument ``overlap 0.3``, which enforces a minimum
 distance of 0.3 units between the randomly placed atoms.
 This
 constraint helps avoid close contacts between atoms, which can lead
 to excessively large forces and simulation instability.
+Each atom created in LAMMPS is automatically assigned a unique atom ID, which serves as a numerical identifier to distinguish individual atoms throughout the simulation.
+Atom IDs by default have the range from 1 to the total number of atoms, but this is not enforced.
+Deleting atoms, for example, causes *holes* in the list of atom IDs.

 .. admonition:: Note
     :class: non-title-info

-    Another way to define a system in LAMMPS, besides ``create_atoms``, is to import an existing topology with ``read_data``, as shown in :ref:`carbon-nanotube-label`.
+    Another way to define a system in LAMMPS, besides the ``create_atoms`` commands, is to import an existing topology file containing atomic coordinates as well as, optionally, other attributes such as atomic velocities and the force field parameters using the ``read_data`` command, as shown in :ref:`carbon-nanotube-label`.

 .. include:: ../shared/needhelp.rst